Superman Comes to the Supermarket: Publication

 Clay Felker, an editor at Esquire, first proposed to Mailer that he cover the 1960 convention.
 Mailer had not voted for a presidential candidate since 1948 when he voted for third-party candidate Henry A. Wallace.
 Lennon recounts that Mailer felt "Bored and depressed by the knee-jerk patriotism and family pieties of the tranquilized Eisenhower era".
 However, as Mailer writes in the essay, he had met the Kennedys at their family's compound in Hyannis and was impressed by them both.
 He had interviewed Jacqueline Kennedy and turned that interview into a piece called "An Evening with Jackie Kennedy".
 Following the 1957 publication of his essay "The White Negro: Superficial Reflections on the Hipster", Mailer saw Kennedy as potentially the first "hipster president".
 When the essay was published, Esquire co-founder and publisher Arnold Gingrich, antagonistic to Mailer, changed the title to "Superman Comes to the Supermart".
 Furious about the change, Mailer protested, and Felker promised to restore the original title, but he never did.
 Mailer then resigned from the magazine, and whenever he was asked to autograph copies in the future he always crossed out "Supermart" and wrote "Supermarket".

 The essay hit the newsstands on October 18, 1960, in the November 1960 edition of Esquire just three weeks before the election.
 It has been reprinted in Smiling Through the Apocalypse (1970), a collection of Esquire essays, and in Mailer's collections The Presidential Papers (1963), The Idol and the Octopus (1968), Some Honorable Men (1976), The Time of Our Time (1998) (partial), Mind of an Outlaw (2013), and most recently in the Library of America's Norman Mailer: Collected Essays of the 1960s (2018).

 Reception

 Mailer's essay caused a sensation.
-Felker said that it had "an enormous impact" on journalism at the time, specifically its literary treatment of a conventionally prosaic journalistic.
+Felker said that it had "an enormous impact" on journalism at the time, specifically its literary treatment of a conventionally prosaic journalistic subject.
 In retrospect, the essay was one of the earliest examples of what Tom Wolfe would later call The New Journalism.
 Journalist Pete Hamill claimed that the essay "went through journalism like a wave".
 He later stated he believed that his essay in some small way helped Kennedy get elected.